SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: SOMOSPIE Overview

 \subsection{Analysis and Visualization}

-Our engine supports residual analysis and visualization to inform about model output uncertainty within SOMOSPIE.
-Uncertainty quantification of soil moisture predictions is useful to better parameterize hydrological models and other practical applications, such as the design of experiments to calibrate and validate global soil moisture estimates at specific sites of interest.
-In our study, residual analysis allows us to assess the variation between the original product at the coarse spatial resolution of $27 \times 27$ km (i.e., satellite-derived soil moisture) and the prediction of soil moisture at $1 \times 1$ km grids.
-To do this, we first harmonize the predicted data with the original data by computing the mean of all the predicted values for $1 \times 1$ km pixels that fall within the same cell of the original grid ($27 \times 27$ km).
-The residual for that cell is the relative difference between this mean and the original pixel value.
+Our engine supports analysis nd visualization to assess model output.
+As stated in Section~\ref{A}, a user can specify a percentage of the observed data to split off as validation data.
+All of the results in this paper were generated with 20\% of the observed datapoints randomly set aside as validation data.
+After generating predictions, the engine compares them to the validation points.
+In this study, we use the squared correlation coefficient ($R^2$-value) as explained variance between the validation data at the coarse spatial resolution of $27 \times 27$ km (i.e., satellite-derived soil moisture) and the prediction of soil moisture at $1 \times 1$ km resolution.
+To accomplish this, we first harmonize the predicted data with the validation data by computing the arithmetic mean of all the predicted values for $1 \times 1$ km pixels that fall within a cell of the original grid ($27 \times 27$ km).
+To account for the randomness of the subset selected for validation, every execution of the workflow for this study is repeated 10 times.
+For each execution, the resulting $R^2$-value is stored (rounded to two digits after the decimal); we give the arithmetic mean of the ten stored values.
+The standard deviation for the set of ten $R^2$-values fell between $0.088$ and $0.199$ in every case.

-The engine also provides a suite of visualization tools for soil moisture predictions and error estimates.
-It uses R and Python scripts to perform standard GIS tasks (e.g., for both imagery and tabular forms of data).
-Soil moisture predictions are provided as standard raster files. that can be downloaded displayed, and analyzed in any Geographic Information Software.
+The engine also provides a suite of visualization tools for soil moisture predictions and evaluations.
+It uses R and Python scripts to perform standard geographic information system (GIS) tasks (e.g., for both imagery and tabular forms of data).
+The current study demonstrates the creation of heatmaps for soil moisture predictions and scatter plots for comparisons of predictions to validation data.
+In both cases, rather than show all ten plots generated for every usage of the engine, we select an instance whose corresponding $R^2$-value is closest to the mean value for that usage.
+For the selected instance, we show the prediction heatmap as representative of the set of ten predictions.